Unboxed-Software/solana-course/content/token-program.md

 With that function completed, call it from the body of `main`, setting `user` as the `payer`, `mintAuthority`, and `freezeAuthority`.

 After creating the new mint, let's fetch the account data using the `getMint` function and store it in a variable called `mintInfo`.
-We'll use this data later to adjust input amounts for the decimal precision of the mint.
+We'll use this data later to adjust input `amount` for the decimal precision of the mint.

 ```tsx
 async function main() {